This post was last Updated on June 16, 2023 by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 Although strong passwords are the primary means of authentication, they are not enough.
 An organization should have a zero-trust policy in this matter.
 It means that a website should use different ways of authentication.

 Multifactor authentication and password-less authentication are the most popular ones currently.
 In multifactor authentication, the user should log in using a combination of passwords, biometrics, or a phone app.

-The phone app will be installed initially only after the user initially validates their authenticity.
+The phone app will be installed only after the user validates their authenticity.
 So, the phone app cannot be installed by a scammer.
-But it is another thing if the scammer has access to the victim’s phone.
+But it is another thing if the scammer can access the victim’s phone.

 8. Identify management and access control

 IAM (Identity management and access control) is one of the ways how website security is implemented.
 It is a framework that not only corporations but web hosts can use.
 IAM is delivered as a service by major cloud service providers.